IBM/docker101/lab2.md

 # Summary

-In this lab, you started adding value with your own custom docker containers.
-You built an image using a Dockerfile, and pushed that image to a central registry.
-You learned how to integrate Docker into a CI/CD pipeline by creating Dockerfiles for reproducible builds, and by using the registry to make images available from other environments.
-You learned about the layered caching mechanism of Docker and why the order of Dockerfile lines makes a big difference when building fast CI/CD pipeline.
+In this lab, you started adding value by creating your own custom docker containers.

+Key Takeaways:
+- The Dockerfile is how you create reproducible builds for your application and how you integrate your application with Docker into the CI/CD pipeline
+- Docker images can be made available to all of your environments through a central registry.
+The Docker Hub is one example of a registry, but you can deploy your own registry on servers you control.
+- Docker images are layered, and the Docker build and push commands cache layers such that they only push layers that need to be updated.
+This means that building and pushing can be very fast if only updating 1-2 layers of an image.
+- Each line in a Dockerfile creates a new layer, and because of the layer cache, the lines that change more frequently (e.g. adding source code to an image) should be listed near the bottom of the file.